The Ultimate London Guide

 Tourists flock to Westminster to see its many famous landmarks.
 Although often busy, it’s well-worth a look and a great opportunity to get some iconic photos for the gram!
 Whether the day is spent posing for photos in front of the prime minister’s house or trying to get the Buckingham Palace guards to crack a smile, Westminster has plenty to offer visitors.

 What to do: tour Westminster Abbey, marvel at Big Ben and the Houses of Parliament, take a selfie outside number 10 Downing Street, watch the changing of the guard at Buckingham Palace and take a walk through St James park.

-What to do: Satisfy your sweet tooth at Choccywoccydoodah, go looking for vinyls at London’s most iconic record store Sister Ray’s, visit Riflemaker to see some contemporary art and listen to live jazz music at Ronnie Scott’s.
+What to do: Satisfy your sweet tooth at Choccywoccydoodah, look for vinyl at London’s most iconic record store Sister Ray’s, visit Riflemaker to see some contemporary art, and listen to live jazz music at Ronnie Scott’s.

 Where to eat: Bob Bob Ricard for a luxurious and opulent experience and a ‘Press for champagne’ button at your table, Yauatcha for the best dim sum in town and Chin Chin Dessert Club to create your own ice-cream sandwich.